 GIA CERTIFIED GEMS firstname.lastname@example.org

 The gems listed BELOW are all delivered with the GIA certificate.

-More gems are also available that are NOT GIA certified.
-We do not get GIA certs on some smaller gems in order to keep costs down, as certificates are expensive!!
+Gems are also available that are not GIA certified in order to keep costs down; GIA certificates are expensive!!

 NOTE: Every ET peridot gem comes with Stinson's Certificate of Authenticity.
 When you buy from Stinson's, you are buying from the artist who actually recovers the crystals from the solid nickel-iron meteorite and then ALSO cuts these crystals into the gems listed here.
 No one else that we know of, controls both the recovery and the creation and thus the quality!
 We strive to offer the very finest meteorite gems.
-The important certificates we provide, are the provenance's foundation that establishes not only the original creation of the gem, but also the authentication of your treasured heirloom.
+The certificates we provide, is the solid foundation that establishes the important provenance, not only the original creation of the gem, but also concrete authentication.
 Your satisfaction is of paramount importance to us and is 100% guaranteed.
 If you are not completely satisfied then we want it back!!
 Examine and return any gem in 10 days after receipt, for a full refund, absolutely no questions asked.
 Gem(s) must be returned undamaged and in the same condition as when sent.
 If you have questions please email:

 All ET peridot gems are sent FREE priority shipping in the USA.
 Overnight shipping is available for an additional charge.
 Overseas orders: inquire for shipping quote.
 We do NOT ship to SOME foreign countries, so you must inquire before paying anything!
 Rates change often, and we do our best to charge actual shipping.
 Customer is responsible for any customs fees, taxes, etc.